projectAcetylcholine/mcp-server-azure-ai-search-python-preview/README.md

 - AZURE_AI_SEARCH_API_KEY

 You can also filter the list of tools returned to your MCP host by specifying a comma-delimited list of tool groups in your configuration.
-The following tool groups are available for the AZURE_AI_SEARCH_MCP_TOOL_GROUPS variable:

-- READ_INDEX - tools used to list all the indices in the service
-- READ_DOCUMENTS - tools used to query the indices to retrieve documents
-- WRITE_INDEX - tools used to Create, delete, update, or configure indices
-- WRITE_DOCUMENTS - tools for Adding, Updating or Deleting documents from an index
-- READ_INDEXERS - tools used to list indexers available
-- WRITE_INDEXERS - tools used to configure indexers in the service
-- RUN_INDEXERS - Start indexers to automatically crawl data sources and view the results

 | Environment Variable            | Value Data Type  | Why It Is Needed                                                                                           |
 |---------------------------------|------------------|------------------------------------------------------------------------------------------------------------|